Skip to main content

 A month later, when our class graduated and we got our assignments, Callan was one of the first men hustled out of there and sent to the division.
 I always wondered if it was that bad chit he got for reading B. Traven in class.

 That winter in Virginia had been very cold.
 “Getting us ready for the Yalu,” men said, a humorless joke.
 Now, in April, it would come to an end.
 And with the spring came our assignments.
-The twelve to thirteen weeks of the Basic School were ending.
+The twelve to 13 weeks of the Basic School were ending.
 Some men would go to the division; others to Camp Lejeune and perhaps to the Mediterranean, some more to artillery school or communications or supply.
 Still others would stay here at Quantico to teach or to ramrod a new class through Basic School.
 I was one of those.

-I Wondered if those long-dead men whose wraiths still marched here felt about war as I did, drawn to it and fearing it at the same time.
+I wondered if those long-dead men whose wraiths still marched here felt about war as I did, drawn to it and fearing it at the same time.

-There were brief good-byes.
+There were brief goodbyes.
 The men ticketed for Korea wanted to get away swiftly, to enjoy their three weeks of leave before reporting to Camp Pendleton in California.
 The rest of us got a weekend off.
 When we got back on Monday, there would be a private room in the bachelor officers’ quarters (BOQ).
 That would be a treat.

-On Monday the BOQ wasn’t quite ready.
+On Monday, the BOQ wasn’t quite ready.
 Nor had I been assigned to a new platoon.
 I wandered around, no schedule, no one to order me about, no formation into which I fitted, no friends.
 The squad bay where I’d spent the past three months was empty, the day hot.
 I sat on the side of my cot, then I lay down and fell asleep.
 An irate major woke me.

 “Are you ill?”